eliaspardo/imporTagger/THIRDPARTY.md

 # Third-Party Software

-This document contains a list of third-party libraries that XRay Importer uses, including those usages that are merely for surfacing APIs for library-specific functionality (via plugins) that Ktor provides.
+This document contains a list of third-party libraries that imporTagger for Xray uses, including those usages that are merely for surfacing APIs for library-specific functionality (via plugins) that Ktor provides.